xcart/xcart-docs/_pages/kb_en/modules/paypal/index.md

 order: 194
 published: true
 ---
 The PayPal addon allows X-Cart users to accept payments via PayPal payment systems.
-The addon includes integrations of both API v1 and API v2 solutions, the latter being more modern and robust.
+The addon includes integrations of both API v1 and API v2 based solutions, the latter being more modern and robust.

 PayPal Checkout is the latest integratoin of [PayPal Commerce Platform (PPCP)](https://www.paypal.com/us/business "PayPal Commerce Platform") based on PayPal API v2 of a first party type.